Bezyl-Mophat-Otieno/FlutterChatGPT_bot/README.md

 This is a Android ChatBot App created using Flutter and Chat-GPT3 API.

 ## Skills Learnt
--[Consuming Api in Dart Language .]
+- Consuming Api in Dart Language.
--[Handling  state changes in Flutter]
+- Handling  state changes in Flutter.
--[Authentication in Flutter]
+- Authentication in Flutter.
--[Use of AI Models in data generation in Flutter and Dart .]
+- Use of AI Models in data generation in Flutter and Dart.